xeust/entropyParty/_posts/2018-05-22-CryptoInterestRates.md

 comments: true
 ---
 ### **Forward**
 *This post is part of my research for a master's thesis, which I am releasing early to stress test the arguments, incorporating and citing feedback.
-Any constructive criticism is greatly appreciated.
-A PDF version of this post, without the <a href="#Addendum">Addendum</a>, can be found <a href="/assets/1/180531CryptoInterestRates.pdf">here</a>.*
+Any constructive criticism is greatly appreciated.*

 ### **Abstract**
 'Utility tokens' are a form of cryptoasset that serve as an exclusive medium of exchange on a protocol which supplies a specific utility ('utility protocol').
 Approaches to value these utility tokens have been put forwards, often using the equation of exchange in combination with discounting to determine a value.
 Nonetheless, the explanation for the discount rate in these approaches is incomplete.
 A candidate explanation for discounting is articulated, using Piero Sraffa's concept of 'own-rates' of interest--a concept which has already been put to use on bitcoin.